-For the most part, Peppermint Shrimp are an easy species to care for.
-They aren’t picky eaters, and will climb around the substrate in your tank, feeding themselves and tidying up as they do.
+For the most part, Peppermint Shrimp is an easy species to care for.
+They aren’t picky eaters and will climb around the substrate in your tank, feeding themselves and tidying up as they do.

 Peppermint Shrimp are a hardy species that can live up to two years, with some luck and success.

 Perhaps the first, and biggest compatibility issue when keeping the Peppermint shrimp is to make sure shrimp are not on the menu.
-I know I enjoy the taste of shrimp, and so do many fish with mouths large enough to accommodate them into their digestive tracts, like the Marine betta, Dogface pufferfish or Picasso triggerfish
+I know I enjoy the taste of shrimp, and so do most fish with mouths large enough to accommodate them into their digestive tracts, like the Marine betta, Dogface pufferfish, or Picasso triggerfish